-- 1. Complete a watershed assessment of tributaries within the Schoharie Creek Watershed that have yet to be assessed and conduct updated assessments of sub-basin streams to record current conditions.
-These tributaries should be studied to identify and prioritize sediment sources, erosion hazards, and potential water quality impairments and associated treatment opportunities. - 2.
-Review existing water quality data and identify, to the extent possible, the most significant water quality impairments. - 3.
-Identify locations of potential water quality impairments including; sources of pollution from upland areas and within the stream channel such as significant glacial lake clay exposures, and sources of contaminants from road runoff and households, and make prioritized recommendations for their mitigation. - 4.
-Identify, monument and survey selected sites of bank erosion, assess their relative stability, and make prioritized recommendations for their treatment. - 5.
-Monitor constructed stream restoration sites to document the projects' status and performance.
+1. Complete a watershed assessment of tributaries within the Schoharie Creek Watershed that have yet to be assessed and conduct updated assessments of sub-basin streams to record current conditions.
+These tributaries should be studied to identify and prioritize sediment sources, erosion hazards, and potential water quality impairments and associated treatment opportunities.

+2. Review existing water quality data and identify, to the extent possible, the most significant water quality impairments.

+3. Identify locations of potential water quality impairments including; sources of pollution from upland areas and within the stream channel such as significant glacial lake clay exposures, and sources of contaminants from road runoff and households, and make prioritized recommendations for their mitigation.

+4. Identify, monument and survey selected sites of bank erosion, assess their relative stability, and make prioritized recommendations for their treatment.

+5. Monitor constructed stream restoration sites to document the projects' status and performance.
 Monitoring will include measurements and analysis of geomorphic form, rock structures, and vegetation.
 Monitoring will be performed in accordance with Army Corps of Engineers permit requirements as well as GCSWCD/NYCDEP annual assessments of the need for additional monitoring.
 Data will be collected to monitor project stability and vegetation establishment.

-STREAM ASSESSMENTS AND MONITORING Action Item Partners Description Funding Status Stream Feature Inventories (SFI) are an on-going priority to assess baseline conditions and identify potential projects.
-The Huntersfield Creek, Red Kill and Little West Kill SFIs post- processing and geodatabase management were completed in 2017.
-NYCDEP/ The Batavia Kill SFI was also conducted in 2017.
-The West Kill GCSWCD Stream Inventory NYCDEP, SFI will be conducted in 2018.
-Stream corridors to assess in 2019 SMP and Assessment GCSWCD will be determined in winter, 2018.
-Contract Active Years 1, 2, 3 Annual monitoring of restored stream reaches provides valuable and 5 post- information on the effectiveness of restoration practices in construction; addition to fulfilling the permit requirements associated with these NYCDEP/ schedule Monitoring of projects.
-Monitoring includes a visual inspection of the reach, GCSWCD developed Restored Stream NYCDEP, photo documentation, pebble counts, and a survey of monumented SMP annually in Reaches GCSWCD cross sections and the longitudinal profile.
-Contract January
+STREAM ASSESSMENTS AND MONITORING Action Item Partners Description Funding Status Stream Inventory and Assessment NYCDEP, GCSWCD Stream Feature Inventories (SFI) are an on-going priority to assess baseline conditions and identify potential projects.
+The West Kill and Gooseberry Creek SFIs were conducted in 2018.
+The East Kill and Sawmill Creek SFIs will be conducted in 2019.
+Stream corridors to assess in 2020 will be determined in winter 2019.
+NYCDEP/ GCSWCD SMP Contract Active Monitoring of Restored Stream Reaches NYCDEP, GCSWCD Annual monitoring of restored stream reaches provides valuable information on the effectiveness of restoration practices in addition to fulfilling the permit requirements associated with these projects.
+Monitoring includes a visual inspection of the reach, photo documentation, pebble counts, and a survey of monumented cross sections and the longitudinal profile.
+NYCDEP/ GCSWCD SMP Contract Years 1, 2, 3 and 5 post- construction; schedule developed annually in January

-Vegetation Monitoring NYCDEP, GCSWCD Annually, the GCSWCD and project partners monitor the native riparian vegetation that has been installed along streambanks within the Schoharie watershed.
+Vegetation NYCDEP, Annually, the GCSWCD and project partners monitor the native riparian vegetation that has been installed along streambanks within the Schoharie watershed.
 Riparian plantings are completed in conjunction with the installation of natural channel designed (NCD) stream restoration projects and CSBI projects.
 Vegetation provides for increased stability as trees and shrubs continue to mature, and it is a critical component to the long-term success of these types of projects.
-Annual vegetation monitoring provides valuable information on the effectiveness of restoration practices in addition to fulfilling the permit requirements associated with these projects.
-NYCDEP/ GCSWCD SMP Contract Annually, Schedule updated in January GCSWCD and DEP will get together to discuss available data, SMP Water Quality NYCDEP priority pollutants and the strategy for restoration project 37.1 Workshop GCSWCD identification.
-NA June, 2018
+Annual vegetation monitoring provides valuable information on the effectiveness of restoration practices in addition to fulfilling the permit requirements associated with NYCDEP/ GCSWCD SMP Annually, Schedule updated in Monitoring GCSWCD these projects.
+Contract January